okekejus/visualizing-homelessness/README.md

 I've included a cleanup.py file for....versatility purposes.

 ## Data Collection & Processing
-I got the raw homelessness data from the (HUD Exchange)[https://www.hudexchange.info/], and it contains information on different homeless populations of the different states in the U.S. After doing a little bit of research, I decided to show homelessness as a rate per 10,000 persons (scaled up to match populations in the hundred thousands, millions).
+I got the raw homelessness data from the [HUD Exchange](https://www.hudexchange.info/), and it contains information on different homeless populations of the different states in the U.S. After doing a little bit of research, I decided to show homelessness as a rate per 10,000 persons (scaled up to match populations in the hundred thousands, millions).

 There was a little confusion when trying to find a shapefile (digital vector format for storing geographical information), but luckily the tigris package allowed me to download a shapefile directly into R!